janpaulpl/janpaulpl.github.io/index.md

 ## Research

-This summer, I'm working with [Dr. Alwyn Goodloe](https://shemesh.larc.nasa.gov/people/aeg/) at the [Langley Formal Methods research program at NASA](https://shemesh.larc.nasa.gov/fm/index.html).
-We're mechanizing proofs with Coq that model correct behaviors behind a _well-typed_ implementation of a Software Defined Delay-Tolerant Network's Match-Action pipeline algorithm for NASA’s Interplanetary Overlay Network framework.
-The well-typedness of the algorithm comes from it being implemented in our _NetQIR_ DSL.
+I'm currenty working with [Dr. Alwyn Goodloe](https://shemesh.larc.nasa.gov/people/aeg/) at the [Langley Formal Methods research program at NASA](https://shemesh.larc.nasa.gov/fm/index.html).
+We're mechanizing proofs with Coq that model correct behaviors behind a _well-behaved_ implementation of a Software Defined Delay-Tolerant Network's Match-Action pipeline algorithm for NASA’s Interplanetary Overlay Network framework.
+The well-behavedness of the algorithm comes from it being implemented in our networks DSL: _NetQIR_ !

-Before that, I worked under [Dr. Jonathan Aldrich](https://www.cs.cmu.edu/~aldrich/) at CMU thanks to the [REUSE](https://www.cmu.edu/scs/s3d/reuse/Research/index.html) program.
-We developed a [Gradual Verifier](http://www.cs.cmu.edu/~aldrich/papers/vmcai2018-gradual-verification.pdf) which serves to bridge the gap between static and dynamic verification, by allowing incremental verification of a program.
-I've worked on the first ever gradual verification tool -- [Gradual C0](https://arxiv.org/abs/2210.02428) -- and gradual verification in [blockchain programming languages](https://popl24.sigplan.org/details/prisc-2024-papers/2/Gradual-Verification-for-Smart-Contracts).
+I'm also working with [Dr. Adrian Sampson](https://www.cs.cornell.edu/~asampson/) in the [Calyx project](https://calyxir.org/).
+Here, I'm figuring out how to model hardware-level parallelism using Kleene Algebra with Tests.

-And even before *that*, I started doing Computer Science research under [Dr. Adrian Sampson](https://www.cs.cornell.edu/~asampson/) in the [Calyx project](https://calyxir.org/).
-We studied optimizations and extensions towards a compiler infrastructure to simplify encoding of high-level program semantics to lower-level synthesizable hardware designs.
+In addition, I'm a 2× [CMU REUSE](https://www.cmu.edu/scs/s3d/reuse/Research/index.html) alumni.
+I worked under [Dr. Jonathan Aldrich](https://www.cs.cmu.edu/~aldrich/) in developing a [Gradual Verifier](http://www.cs.cmu.edu/~aldrich/papers/vmcai2018-gradual-verification.pdf), seeking to bridge the gap between static and dynamic verification.
+I worked on the first ever gradual verification tool -- [Gradual C0](https://arxiv.org/abs/2210.02428) -- and made use of gradual verification for [blockchain programming languages](https://popl24.sigplan.org/details/prisc-2024-papers/2/Gradual-Verification-for-Smart-Contracts).

 ## Community

-Outside of Cornell, I'm part of the Audio/Visual team for [SIGPLAN conferences](https://www.sigplan.org/Conferences/).
-While this is just volunteering work, I've come to put a considerable amount of time into it, so please check out the [SIGPLAN YouTube Channel](https://www.youtube.com/@acmsigplan) if you're interested in some cool PL videos!
+Outside of Cornell, I'm part of the Audio/Visual team for [SIGPLAN conferences](https://www.sigplan.org/AV).
+While this is just volunteering work, I've come to put a considerable amount of time into it, so feel free check out [SIGPLAN's official YouTube Channel](https://www.youtube.com/@acmsigplan) if you're interested in some cool PL videos!

 <center>
 <img width="25%" src="assets/img/Tokuhiro_Kawai.jpg">